fangwei123456/spikingjelly/docs/source/tutorials/en/distributed_training.rst

       - 82.0
       - 1.45

-At the same ``G=32``, multiple GPUs primarily reduce per-GPU memory rather than automatically raising throughput: as compute per GPU shrinks, PCIe communication, synchronization, and pipeline bubbles dominate more easily.
-The capacity curves below answer a different question: how far each strategy extends the throughput-memory frontier when it may use a larger global batch.
+At the same ``G=32``, multiple GPUs primarily reduce per-GPU memory.
+As compute per GPU shrinks, PCIe communication, synchronization, and pipeline bubbles dominate more easily.
+The capacity curves below instead increase global batch and compare each strategy's throughput-memory frontier.

 Batch size was increased by powers of two until the first candidate that could not complete.
 SEW-ResNet34 succeeded through per-rank batch 256 on one GPU, DP4,